SvenWesterlaken/mongo4j/README.md

 ## Examples
 For examples, refer to the [test cases](test/functions/) for now.

+## FAQ
+### Why is there a deletion query in the update function?
+After trying a couple of times, I couldn't find a consistent way of determining what nodes or relationships have changed and to what.
+At the time (may still be) the data also couldn't fit into a single query.
+In order to maintain flexibility and speed a delete query has been added before refilling the neo4j database with the new relationships, nodes & data.

 ## Upcoming features & to-do-list
 Unfortunately, I don't have much time for keeping this repo up-to-date.
 However, from time to time I will try to have a look and see where I can fix or expand features.
 Right now all of the functionality described should work correctly and should cover the basic needs for scenarios where this package would be used.